It's time for an update

 How much does it cost to install a heat pump?

-To give you an idea of what to expect, Energy Saving Trust estimates that air source heat pump installation costs £7,000–£13,000, while ground source heat pumps may cost £14,000–£19,000.
+To give you an idea of what to expect, Energy Saving Trust estimates that air source heat pump installation costs around £14,000.

 How long does it take to install a heat pump?

 Each system is different and has its own set of requirements, so no two installations are the same.
 Air source heat pumps are the quickest and easiest to install, as they don’t require any groundwork.
+Whereas ground source installations re quire the digging of a borehole system or ground arrays.

 A basic installation will take a couple of days whereas more complex systems may require longer to complete.
-When assessing your home for suitability and providing a quote, your installer will be able to advise you on the expected installation time.
+When assessing your home for heat pump suitability and providing a quote, your installer will be able to advise you on the expected installation time.

 • Energy efficiency of your home